vert-x3/vertx-web-site/src/site/blog/posts/vertx-unit-and-hamcrest.md

 Obviously, you would need to add JUnit too.

 Notice that vertx-unit does not need JUnit, and can be used without it.
-Check the vert.x unit [documentation](http://vertx.io/docs/vertx-unit/java/) for more details.
+Check the Vert.x Unit [documentation](http://vertx.io/docs/vertx-unit/java/) for more details.

-## vert.x unit example
+## Vert.x Unit example

 Let’s consider this very simple `Verticle`: